-Navy Photovoltaic and Energy Efficiency Improvements Project
+Navy Photovoltaic & Energy Efficiency Improvements Project -

 As managing partner of Atlantic Contingency Constructors, Inc., APTIM led a photovoltaic (PV) and energy efficiency design-build project for the Naval Facilities Engineering Command (NAVFAC).